erishbrylle/Automation-Scripts-Data-Cleaning-/README.md

 ---

-## How to use
+## 🚀 How to use
 1. Clone the repository:
 git clone https://github.com/yourusername/data-cleaning-python.git

-2. Install dependencies: pip install -r requirements.txt
+2. Install dependencies: pip install pandas numpy

 3. Place your raw CSV files in `data/raw/`.